DrinkIceWater/ScalableGPT/README.md

 Despite some concerns about robustness, it is heartening to see such a powerful tool being applied across numerous fields, enabling less technical researchers to tackle complex tasks.
 In this project, we have developed a framework to assist social scientists and other practitioners in scaling up their work with ChatGPT.

 ### Motivation

+I encountered a task to identify whether a social media user is an individual user, self-media or an organization according to the user profile.
+Although this task can be tackled by fine-tuning a pre-trained LM such as BERT, I did not do that but instead asked ChatGPT to help me.
+Given the large number of users, it was impossible to input the profiles by hands.
+Therefore, I used OpenAI's API to do this job.
+Considering the budget and the limit of request per hour, I needed to find a more efficient way to do it.
+The frame work is the fruit.